signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 Automated software tests are broadly grouped into three categories:

-- **Unit Tests** - test individual components of a program.
+- **Unit Tests** - Test individual components of a program.
   The subject under test is a single function, class, or some other unit of non-trivial programming logic.
-- **Integration Tests** - test that multiple logical components of the system function correctly together.
+- **Integration Tests** - Test that multiple logical components of the system function correctly together.
-- **End-to-End Tests (E2E)** - exercise full-system workflows as they would occur in the live application.
+- **End-to-End Tests (E2E)** - Exercise full-system workflows as they would occur in the live application.

 Each type of test serves a unique purpose and has a place in a well-balanced test suite.
 A pyramid is often used to illustrate how each type of test relates to the others.